markusthoemmes/hatschi/README.md

 [Tensorflow.js sample model](https://codelabs.developers.google.com/codelabs/tensorflowjs-audio-codelab/index.html),
 that is able to detect spoken words.
 The word "three" is used as a synonym of a cough in the current implementation.

+## The hackathon process

+We started at 0, with a team of 8.
+We divided the team into a **visualization** and a **model** team.
+The former would design and implement the application, get the statistics and visualize it for the the user.
+It also implemented any decision making logic.
+The model team was responsible for collecting training data and producing a model to be used in TensorflowJS.

+Working in parallel has greatly improved the throughput of our work and we've been able to make great progress on both fronts, as can be seen in the example above.
+We underestimated the interface between a generic Tensorflow model and TensorflowJS though which at the end was a dealbreaker for not being able to import the trained model into the application.

 ---